nicktchernikov/energysim/README.md

 ```
 npm run server
 ```
-- Open the browser and type localhost:3000 in the address bar
+- Open a browser and type localhost:3000 in the address bar
+- You should see the Setup view as pictured below

 # User interface